AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder.md

 ## Segment Builder Controls: Basic Information Section {#reference_9FC34B07E1944CE5A23974B8E58B2A18}

-In [!UICONTROL Segment Builder], the Basic Information settings let you create new, or edit existing traits.
+In [!UICONTROL Segment Builder], [!UICONTROL the Basic Information] settings let you create new, or edit existing traits.
 To create a new segment, provide a name, a data source, and select a storage folder.
 All other fields are optional.
 Move on to the Traits section when done.

 <!--
 r_segment_basic_info_section.xml